-Criterion Goal Justification and Expected Outcome Setting Results Creating Test Patients and encounters PHIN ADT message confirmation To demonstrate NeoMed capability for transmitting effectively syndrome-based public health surveillance data to a registry To check PHIN ADT message produced is checked using NIST syndromic surveillance HLv2 tool syndrome-based public health surveillance data to a registry using a specified format.
-This criterion requires the ability of a certified Health IT module to transmit syndrome-based public health surveillance data to a registry using a specified format.
-We intend to record the frequency that syndromic surveillance data is submitted to registries by providers to demonstrate the certified capability is available and effective, regardless of the frequency it is used.
-Our expectation is there will be zero adoption of this certified capability by our users, so we have added interactive testing methodology for these capabilities to the test plan below to demonstrate the feature is available and functions as expected should any users elect to begin using this feature.
-Primary Care Clinician created encounters with test data in a production environment.
+Criterion Goal Justification and Expected Outcome Setting Results Creating Test Patients and encounters PHIN ADT message confirmation To demonstrate NeoMed capability for transmitting effectively syndrome-based public health surveillance data to a registry To check PHIN ADT message produced is checked using NIST syndromic surveillance HLv2 tool syndrome-based public health surveillance data to a registry using a specified format. registry using a specified format.
+We intend to record the frequency that syndromic surveillance data is submitted to registries by providers Primary Care Cardiologist Clinician created encounters with test data in a production environment.
 Interactive session was recorded.
 The PHIN ADT message was exported, checked against the NIST syndromic surveillance HLv2 tool, and confirmed to be successful.
 Clinician created encounters with test data in a production environment.
 Interactive session was recorded.
 The PHIN ADT message was exported, checked against the NIST syndromic surveillance HLv2 tool, and confirmed to be successful.